-Under Solvency II, Life Technical Provisions comprise the Best Estimate Liabilities (BEL) and the Risk Margin.
+Under UK Solvency II, Technical Provisions comprise the Best Estimate Liabilities (BEL) and the Risk Margin.
 The BEL recognises the cash flow required to meet policyholder liabilities, while the Risk Margin represents a prudent margin for unavoidable uncertainty.
-The Technical Provisions liability for Solvency II were £123,841k less than the IFRS liabilities.
-For Non-Life Technical provisions UW adopt a simplified approach to the Solvency II valuation and mirrors the value of Non-Life technical provision held under IFRS.
+The Technical Provisions liability for UK Solvency II were £125,922k less than the IFRS liabilities.